swiss-ai-center/documentation/docs/tutorials/implement-service.md

 ```

 Now, you can test the [Service](../reference/core-concepts/service.md) by
-sending a request to the Core Engine.
+sending a request to the Core engine.
 To do so, open your browser and navigate
 to the following URL: `http://localhost:8080/`.
 You should see the following
 page: